sdondley/ClimateChangeChat/fast_as_fuck_perl_language_server_and_completion.md

 * Fire up neovim
     * make sure you see no errors
     * should see weird emoticons from COQ in the status bar
-        * configuration starts it up automatically for you
+        * configuration starts up COQ automatically for you
 * Run `:LspInfo`
     * You should see: "Configured servers list: perlnavigator" at the bottom of a popup box
         * You don't?